Salah856/AWS_WhitePapers_Summary/Security AWS CloudHSM.md

 - The CloudHSM backup mechanism has been validated under <a href="https://csrc.nist.gov/csrc/media/projects/cryptographic-module-validation-program/documents/security-policies/140sp2850.pdf"> FIPS 140-2 Level 3 </a> .
 - A backup taken by an HSM configured in FIPS-mode cannot be restored to an HSM that is not also in FIPS-mode.
 - An HSM in FIPS-mode is running production firmware provided by the manufacturer and signed with a FIPS production key.
+- This ensures other parties cannot forge the firmware.
 -